asksven/kubernetes-dr-on-azure/README.md

-# Create an AKS devtest cluster
+# Create an AKS DR cluster

 ## Overview
 This is a collection of runbooks that create a DR kubernetes cluster on-the-fly: